wenhaoz-fengcai/wkdict/README.md

 ## Install on Mac/Linux

-Make sure you have the python3 installed on your machine, and use the following command to install `mwdict`
+Make sure you have the python3 installed on your machine, and use the following command to install `wkdict`

 ```
-sudo pip3 install mwdict
+sudo pip3 install wkdict
 ```

 ## Usage